Chapter 15b/14b Stream Systems and Landforms

 A variety of features are associated with floodplains including

 - levees – natural mounds of sediment adjacent to the stream channel, caused by larger sediment being deposited along the banks (remember, along the banks is were the velocity is least and sediment is most easily deposited).
+Levees (also known as dikes) can also be built by humans to reduce flooding.

 - backswamps – low level areas which are covered during a flooding event, but which are left as small lakes in between floods.

-- yazoo tributaries – small creeks that wander in the backswamp areas, but which are unconnected to the main stream channel.
+- yazoo streams or tributaries – small creeks that wander in the backswamp areas, but which are unconnected to the main stream channel.
 These little streams often make traversing floodplain areas unexpectedly treacherous and wet on the feet!

 3. Stream Terraces